 In other parts of the world, the wind of democracy was blowing.
 In Sweden, it was no different.
 Stirred by these voices of change, the Swedish faithful begin to meet in homes (conventicles) to study the Word of God led by lay leaders (colporteurs).
 Spurred on with publications such as The Pietist, these meetings were seen as a part of a renewal movement from within the church.
 There people joined together to meet, pray and study while continuing to be a part of the State Church.
 In time, with the mounting threat of division, the conventicles were outlawed but the people continued to gather.

 With a high value placed on coming to the Table, the question of communion officiation became a defining moment for those who met together.
 Because there were not enough pastors to go around, communion societies were founded.
-It was in 1878 the renewal movement became a reform movement, breaking away from the Lutheran State Church to form the Covenant Church in Sweden (Mission Covenant Church of Sweden: Svenska Missionskyrkan).
+It was in 1878 the renewal movement became a reform movement, breaking away from the Lutheran State Church to form the Covenant Church in Sweden known as the Mission Covenant Church of Sweden: Svenska Missionskyrkan.
+Recently the Mission Covenant Church of Sweden merged with other Protestant denominations to form the Uniting Church in Sweden: Equmeniakyrkan.